liugangcode/torch-molecule/README.md

 # torch-molecule

-`torch-molecule` is an emerging package designed to accelerate molecular discovery using deep learning, featuring an intuitive, `sklearn`-style interface.
-This package provides model checkpoints for seamless deployment and benchmarking across various molecular tasks.
-The current development phase focuses on three main components:
+`torch-molecule` is a package in active development that streamlines molecular discovery through deep learning, with a user-friendly `sklearn`-style interface.
+It includes model checkpoints for efficient deployment and benchmarking across a range of molecular tasks.
+The current scope focuses on three main components:

-1. **Predictive Models**: Includes graph-based models (GREA, SGIR, DCT), RNN-based models (SMILES-RNN, SMILES-Transformers), and other molecular representation models.
+1. **Predictive Models**: Supports graph-based models (e.g., GREA, SGIR, DCT), RNN-based models (e.g., SMILES-RNN, SMILES-Transformers), and other model based on molecular representation models.
-2. **Generative Models**: Models such as Graph DiT, DiGress, GDSS, etc.
+2. **Generative Models**: Models include Graph DiT, DiGress, GDSS, and others.
 3. **Representation Models**: Includes MoAMa, AttrMasking, ContextPred, EdgePred, and more.

-> **Note**: This project is actively under development; features may be subject to change.
+> **Note**: This project is under active development, and features may change.

 ## Project Structure

-The current folder structure of `torch_molecule`:
+The structure of `torch_molecule`:

 ```
 torch_molecule